-All person identifiable and confidential/clinical information must be marked "confidential" and handled in line with the Information Sharing and Safe haven Policy.
+All person identifiable and confidential/clinical information must be marked "confidential" and handled in line with the Information Sharing and Transfer of Records Policy.
 Correspondence must always be securely sealed and clearly addressed to a named contact.
 Placing a signature across the seal may help to avoid persons other than the addressee opening the envelope.